Dorasan station: History

 On December 11, 2007, freight trains began traveling north past Dorasan station into North Korea, taking materials to the Kaesong Industrial Region, and returning with finished goods.
 It was scheduled to make one 16 km trip every weekday.

 On December 1, 2008, however, the North Korean government closed the border crossing after accusing South Korea of a confrontational policy.
 This coincided with the 2008 South Korean legislative election, and a change to a more conservative government.
 After that it was opened and closed again repeatedly, with the most recent reopening having been on 16 September 2013.

-On December 11, 2021, a new 3.7 km Gyeongui-Jungang Line shuttle service between Imjingang Station and Dorasan Station began operations.
+On December 11, 2021, a new 3.7 km (2¼ mile) Gyeongui–Jungang Line shuttle service between Imjingang station and Dorasan station began operations.
 This service operates only once during weekends and public holidays.

 Train services

-The station is currently served by four daily trains from Seoul, which are used mostly by tourists.
+The station was previously served by four daily trains from Seoul, which were mostly used by tourists.